The 78 Pulse

 Bible: In 8th grade Bible we will soon be wrapping up our study of the death and resurrection of Jesus Christ, taking time to reflect on what His sacrifice and victory over death mean for our faith and daily lives.
 After that, we will transition into learning about the early church as recorded in the book of Acts—seeing how the disciples responded, how the gospel spread, and how the Holy Spirit worked through ordinary believers to build Christ’s church.
 This unit will help students connect the events of the resurrection to the mission that continues even today, inviting them to consider how they too are part of God’s ongoing story.

-Social Studies: In 8th grade social studies we are beginning our unit on Sub Saharan Africa.
+Social Studies: In 8th grade social studies the students are continuing the unit on Sub Saharan Africa.
 The 60 year learning target for this unit is I will see the Christ-centered value in the people and resources of Africa in order to help love them and identify ways to bring true restoration.
-Students began working on their disease projects (collaboration with science) and will move into an examination of natural resources and its impact on the lives of people next.
-Also, the students received details for The Restoration Project, last week, and will begin making a plan
+The students are in the planning phase of The Restoration Project and should identify a need that they feel called to help bring change to.
+Finally, students will work on their end of the unit assessment in which they will create realistic fiction writing that meets the learning targets of our lessons.
+Details will be coming soon!